dcgodoyg/jhudatasciencespecialization/getting_cleaning_data/course_project/README.md

 The run_analysis.R script was created as a Final Course Project.

-In order to run directly the run_analysis.R script, you should follow the following steps:
+In order to run directly the run_analysis.R script, you should follow these steps:

-        1. Download and unzip the .zip file in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip in a folder named "UCI HAR Dataset"
+        1. Download and unzip the .zip file that you will find here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip in a folder named "UCI HAR Dataset" in your computer.

         2. Download the run_analysis.R script in the "UCI HAR Dataset" folder

         3. Make this folder as your working directory using R terminal setwd("c:filepath/UCI HAR Dataset")

-        3. Source the script using R Terminal. source("run_analysis.R")
+        4. Source the script using R Terminal. source("run_analysis.R")

 Once sourced the script, the following happens: